Five Growing Careers to Know in Healthcare Administration (2020)

 - Report to senior staff on trends utilizing data gathered from customer and the industry

 - Set strategic goals for the brand such as engagement, perception, or status

 - Coach staff, volunteers, and senior staff on how to communicate using the brand strategy

 - Work with designers, writers, and advertisers to craft collateral materials and ads that are on brand

 - Direct research to provide data for brand decision making

 Depending on education and expertise brand managers can anticipate earning $70,600 per year, according to PayScale (2020).
 Healthcare employers are looking for professionals who have experience in marketing, clinic management, and strategy.
 Most professionals in this field have earned at least a master’s degree.
 An MHA, with courses in marketing and advertising, can be very valuable as it provides the necessary education with the necessary emphasis on healthcare.

 Healthcare Data Scientist

-With applications in disease detection, drug discovery, and care delivery, healthcare is poised to be one of the largest beneficiaries of the AI revolution.
-It is already being used to optimize facility workflow, image analysis, and clinical diagnostics.
-But that type of artificial intelligence requires some very keen data science to develop useful learning algorithms.
-With billions of investment dollars flowing in, healthcare data scientists are already in high demand.
+Healthcare is poised to be one of the largest beneficiaries of the AI revolution, with applications in disease detection, drug discovery, and care delivery.
+It’s already being used to optimize facility workflow, image analysis, and clinical diagnostics.
+But that artificial intelligence requires some very keen data science in order to develop effective learning algorithms.
+And with billions of investment dollars flowing in, healthcare data scientists are already in high demand.